msalinero/ARTMOtoGEE/README.md

 ## Prerequisites
 - ARTMO GPR model (.mat).
 As [this one](https://github.com/msalinero/ARTMOtoGEE/tree/main/exampleModel).
 - [Matlab files](https://github.com/msalinero/ARTMOtoGEE/tree/main/src) that parse the .mat file into txt.
 - Add the sample repository to your GEE account using this [link](https://code.earthengine.google.com/?accept_repo=users/msalinero85/ARTMOtoGEE).
-Refresh so you can see this repo under the Reader section.
+Refresh so you can see this repo under the Reader section of your GEE workspace.

 ## Sample scenario for Sentinel-2.
 1- Place the 2 .m files in the same folder.